jcostadev23/lilia/README.md

 </NeonCard>
 ```

-Renders a glass card with the neon border glow and an optional CSS `background-image` overlay.
+Renders a glass card with the animated `.neon-border` glow.
+When `backgroundImage` is provided, two overlay layers are rendered: a dark cinematic gradient (always visible) and a pink/purple/cyan tint that fades in on hover (`group-hover:opacity-100`).

 ### `Loader`